Richard Cramer

 Richard Earl Cramer (July 3, 1889 – August 9, 1960) was an American actor in films from the late 1920s to the early 1950s.

-Burly, menacing and gravel-voiced, Cramer specialized in villainous roles in many low-budget westerns, but is today best remembered for his several appearances with Laurel and Hardy.
-He also appeared with W. C. Fields in his short film, The Fatal Glass of Beer, which Mack Sennett produced.
+Cramer specialized in villainous roles in many low-budget westerns, but is today best remembered for his several appearances with Laurel and Hardy.
+He also appeared with W. C. Fields in his short film, The Fatal Glass of Beer (1933), which Mack Sennett produced.

 He was sometimes billed as Rychard Cramer or Dick Cramer.

 On Broadway, Cramer portrayed Rube in Buddies (1919) and Hernando in Sancho Panza (1923).